malramsay64/phd-thesis/01_Methods/Molecular_Dynamics.md

 however these are not optimised for calculating rotations on arrays of quaternions.
-More recently the rowan [@Ramasubramani2018] software package was published, which is designed for analysing molecular dynamics simulations and the array type operations required.
+More recently the rowan [@Ramasubramani2018] software package was published, designed for analysing molecular dynamics simulations and the array type operations required.
 The function `rowan.geometry.intrisic_distance` implements the calculation of $\phi_3$ with the angular rotation being calculated as twice this value.

 ## Random Numbers

-Random numbers are used in a number of places in this thesis.
+Random numbers are used many places throughout this thesis.
 However, for the purposes of reproducibility and computational performance, rather than generating truly random numbers[@Haahr1998;@Noll1998],